XPath

 #Path Expressions

 Path expressions are the core of XPath.
-They navigate the document tree by following steps separated by /, much like file system paths.
+A path expression navigates the document tree through a series of steps separated by /.

 #Basic Navigation